THE NATIONAL CHILDCARE SCHEME - A PARENTS GUIDE

 What Must A Parent Do?

-From October 2019 it will be a Parents / Guardians responsibility to apply for the subsidy for their child.
-There are some steps that you can take now to be prepared.
+It is a Parents / Guardians responsibility to apply for the subsidy for their child.

-2. Familiarise yourself with the process of registering your child so that you will have all information to hand with the scheme launches in October.
-The information needed to guide you through the process of registering your child can be found on the National Childcare Scheme Website by clicking here.
-This site contains the most up to date information on the scheme along with some frequently asked questions and useful resources.
+2. The information needed to guide you through the process of registering your child can be found on the National Childcare Scheme Website by clicking here.
+This site contains the most up to date information on the scheme along with some frequently asked

 You can also contact your Development Worker at Cork County Childcare Committee.